ccjohnst/cocktail-hub/README.md

 ## Getting started - Linux & Mac

-### Instructions - To use without free API key.
+### Instructions - To use with free API key.
 PLEASE NOTE THAT MULTIPLE INGREDIENT SEARCH WILL NOT WORK USING FREE API KEY.

 ```
 nvm use 12.13.1 # To ensure good compatibility